 I’m not saying that extended precision isn’t sometimes necessary, or that I would go to great lengths to avoid using it.
 I’m only saying that I’ve had little use for it, much less than I expected, and that I’ve learned a few things by not immediately resorting to brute force.

 (Why 53 bits?
-That’s the precision of a standard floating point number, regrettably called a “double.”
+That’s the precision of an IEEE 754 standard floating point number, regrettably called a “double.”
 It’s no longer “double,” it’s typical.)

 Software cannot offer infinite precision, so you have to carry out your calculations to some finite precision.
 If the roughly 15 decimal places of standard precision is not enough, how much do you need?
 How about 50?
 Or 100?
 How do you know what to choose?
 If you hope more precision will eliminate the need to understand what’s going on numerically, good luck with that.
 Maybe it will.
 Or maybe you’ll still see the same kinds of problems you had with standard precision.